What Are Managed Agentic Security Services (MASS), and How Do They Differ From MDR?

 MASS is a managed security services model that uses an agentic platform and security experts to deliver multiple security operations services through an AI-native foundation.

-Current MASS services include MDR, threat hunting, managed phishing, DLP, and more.
-All running on the same foundation of deep integrations, an agentic platform, and senior security experts with incident response and threat hunting backgrounds.
+Current MASS services include MDR, threat hunting, managed phishing, managed DLP, and more.
+All running on the same foundation of deep integrations, an agentic platform, and security experts with incident response and threat hunting backgrounds.

 Why Context Is the Bottleneck (Not AI Capability)

 The bottleneck to automating security operations is not AI capability.
 It is context architecture: the ability to systematically build, maintain, and make context accessible to AI at scale.
+SANS 2023 SOC survey data identified lack of context as the number one SOC challenge that year, displacing alert fatigue from prior years, a signal that the industry's core problem had already shifted before AI entered the picture.

 A MASS architecture addresses this through three distinct context types: